Notes on the Geography of Peninsular India: Udaipur City Palace and Bagore ki Haveli

-Udaipur has been one of India's major tourist attractions for a long time, perhaps because it was described so lavishly by James Fergusson in 1876.
-Speaking of the juxtaposed city and lake palaces, he wrote that "It would be difficult to find any scene where art and nature are so happily blended together, and produce so fairy-like an effect.
+Udaipur has been one of India's major tourist attractions for a long time, perhaps because it was described so favorably by James Fergusson in 1876.
+Speaking of the juxtaposed city and lake palaces, he wrote that "it would be difficult to find any scene where art and nature are so happily blended together, and produce so fairy-like an effect.
 Certainly nothing I know of so modern a date equals it."
-Murray, whose Handbook for Travellers in India... became the vademecum of tourists during the British period, relied heavily on Fergusson and described Udaipur as "marvellously picturesque."
+Murray, whose Handbook for Travellers in India... was the standard tourist guide during the British period, relied heavily on Fergusson and described Udaipur as "marvellously picturesque."
 From there, it's a straight shot to the 21-day package tour.

-The City Palace, rising above Pichola Lake.
-As palaces are wont, this one grew over the centuries, though retaining its stylistic unity.
-The city palace was begun by Uday Singh II in 1569, when he fled here after losing to Akbar the great fortress--still in ruins--at Chittor.
-Uday,whose name gives the city its, was the 53rd ruler of the Mewar Dynasty, and Udaipur was its last capital.
-The Kingdom of Udaipur, which Udai established here was, along with Jodhpur, Jaipur, and Bundi, one of the four major states of Rajputana, incorporated into Rejasthan in 1956.
+The City Palace, rising above Pichola Lake was begun by Uday Singh II in 1569, when he fled here after losing to Akbar the great fortress--still in ruins--at Chittor.
+Uday,whose name gives the city its name, was the 53rd ruler of the Mewar Dynasty, and Udaipur was its last capital.
+The Kingdom of Udaipur, along with Jodhpur, Jaipur, and Bundi, one of the four major states of Rajputana, incorporated into Rejasthan in 1956.
 Like all the princely states of India, royal Udaipur no longer has any political significance, but the ruling family itself is still resident here and treated with deference by natives of the place.
 (For much more, see Ian Austin's online Mewar Encyclopedia.)

 The Mardana Mahal or Entrance Hall to the City Palace.
 The palace is not as immense as it appears, because it straddles a natural ridge, which fills what would be the center of the building.